 "This collection of short stories from Weldon Burge was exceptional.
 Besides his fine-tuned voice and sharp writing, the stories are all suspenseful, scary, and unique, despite the common thread of the theme.
 His ability to create visuals and evoke emotions with few words is amazing.
 There's nothing unnecessary in Burge's stories ... the prose is whittled down and crystal clear."

 SMART RHINO PUBLICATIONS ANTHOLOGIES

 In 2012, Weldon and his wife, Cindy, founded Smart Rhino Publications, an indie publishing company focusing primarily on horror and suspense/thriller books, many of them anthologies.
-To date, the company has published 14 books and is now pulling together the anthology Asinine Assassins.
+To date, the company has published 17 books, the most recent is the anthology Asinine Assassins.
 As Executive Editor of the company, he has edited all the books Smart Rhino has published.
 Following are the anthologies in the Smart Rhino catalog.